HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 4. Select the **Test connection** flash icon.
 5. Verify that a green information message appears, indicating that the connection works.

-    For example on syndicator side the message should be:
+    - In the syndicator server, the following message should appear:

+        ```text
-    `The syndicator successfully communicated with the subscriber "<subscriber_name>".`
+        The syndicator successfully communicated with the subscriber "<subscriber_name>".
+        ```

-    For example on the subscriber side the message should be:
+    - In the subscriber server, the following message should appear:

+        ```text
-    `The subscriber successfully communicated with the syndicator "<syndicator_name>".`
+        The subscriber successfully communicated with the syndicator "<syndicator_name>".
+        ```

     If the connection fails, refer to [Verify the configuration settings](#verify-the-configuration-settings) and [Troubleshooting](#troubleshooting).